sanskriti49/Sentimental-Analysis/README.md

 - **`static/`**: Contains static files like JavaScript and CSS.

-## How to Clone and Run the Project
+## How to Clone and Run the Project-

 1. **Clone the Repository**:
    ```bash